OzgurEren80/ASVR_1.0/README.md

 # ASVR_1.0
-The initial prototype for a social VR project implemented in Unity and Engage SDK.
+This is the initial prototype for a social VR project implemented in Unity and Engage SDK.
+The scene can be found under scene_bundles.
+The name of the scene is "ZU Farms".
 The project should be uploaded to a valid Engage XR account via the location manager in Unity.
 After the upload is complete it can be run as a session in Engage XR.
 The projecct fosters role-playing or acting in a story.
 Below is a brief description of the implemented scenario.
 (The second scenario is not implemented yet.
 It is a backup scenario to be implemented in the future if needed.)

 <H1>The Improvisation Scenario for Immersive Learning in Social VR</H1>